atomist-skills/keep-a-changelog-skill/INFO.md

 to have changelog entries and releases added via commits, issues, pull requests, and releases on GitHub.

+-   Create changelog entries from commits
+-   Create changelog entries when issues are closed
+-   Create changelog entries when pull requests are merged
+-   Create release headers when GitHub Releases are created
+-   Create release header using a chat command

 Changelog files managed by this skill follow the [Keep a Changelog][changelog] conventions.
 As an example, the [`CHANGELOG.md`][kac-changelog] file for this skill is managed by this skill.